Stylok5/Project-1-Tetris/README.md

 ![Alt text](https://i.imgur.com/blbXywL.png "Optional title")

-I incremented the currentPosition by one and then set the rotation to 0 after looping throught all rotation states.
+I incremented the currentPosition by one and then set the rotation to 0 after looping through all rotation states.
 Then with the last two lines the current variable is updated with the next rotation and the tetromino is then created and displayed.

 ### Day 8 and 9 :

-Rotating the tetrominos posed a lot of new problems.
+Rotating the tetrominoes posed a lot of new problems.
 First when the tetrominoes were rotated at the right, left or bottom side they would split and second when rotating next to other tetrominoes they would pass through them.
 This was quite tricky to solve and required a bit of research.
 The t and l tetrominoes specifically were the most challenging to fix.
 Making them not split when on the edge of each side was the easier part as it was similar to the movement part.

 ![Alt text](https://i.imgur.com/y1n4O4i.png "Optional title")